Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 such as IPCC and IPBES by providing more robust uncertainty assessment, as well as advancing the state of FishMIP models for informing vulnerability, impact, and adaptation plans of coastal sea ecosystems and fisheries (requested by the FAO).
+It will also help move towards a detection and attribution framework.

-The focus of papers produced from this simulation round will be a significant advance in at least two ways:
+The focus of studies produced from this simulation round will be a significant advance in at least two ways:

 1.  forcing models with higher spatial resolution of global climate